brunibrun/easy_midi_transcribe/README.md

 # Easy audio to midi transcription

-Small project for note recognition in mono audio-streams or in wave files and the subsequent transcription to a midi file.
+Small project for note recognition in mono audio-streams or in wave files and the subsequent transcription of the detected notes to a midi file.
-The note recognition still needs major improvements..
+The note recognition part still needs major improvements and is not really working yet :)

-- To transcribe monophonic audio streams, execute audiostream.py.
+- To transcribe monophonic audio streams execute audiostream.py.

-- To transcribe wave files, set the path to your wave file in app_setup.py and execute file_input.py
+- To transcribe wave files set the path to your wave file in app_setup.py and execute file_input.py